 Learning More About Ladder Schematics and How to Use Them

 HVAC repair isn’t an endeavor any homeowner should enter into lightly.
 If you’re serious about learning more about your heating and cooling units, and want to become proficient enough to make your own repairs, you’ll need to commit to learning about these systems—and not just when a repair puts your AC unit out of commission.

 That being said, it’s absolutely possible for homeowners to acquire this knowledge.
 Start with the ladder diagram, since it’s easiest to read.
 The symbols in these types of diagrams have been standardized on behalf of efforts by the the NEMA (National Electrical Manufacturers Association) and the IEEE (Institute of Electrical and Electronic Engineers).
 It’s important to get to know these symbols and what they mean—it will help you understand the difference between a switch normally in the “on” position and one normally off, for instance, or a ground power supply and a field power supply.
 You can take a look at a course like this one to get all the details of those symbols and their meanings.

 Of course, if you look at those diagrams and they look like Greek to you, there’s no shame in calling an HVAC professional to have a look at your unit.
 After all, that’s what they’re there for!
-An experienced contractor can get your unit working in no time—without having to take a course in air conditioning repair.
+An experienced HVAC technician can get your unit working in no time—without having to take a course in air conditioning repair.